adkelley/javascript-to-purescript/tut01/README.md

 ```
 Note that the `<>` operator is a convenient infix operator alias for PureScript's string concatenation function `append`.

 Finally, what to do with this Box?
-When we return the string, we don't actually want it to remain in our Box.
+When we return the string, we don't want it to remain in our Box.
 To handle this in JavaScript, we add one more function to the `Box` called `fold`.
 It will remove it from the Box before we run the last function(s) before returning; except it doesn't put it back in the Box.
 First, again in JavaScript:
 ```javascript
 const Box = x =>
 ({